Before I share with you the recipe for this healthy and yummy Sweet Potato Leaves Raita, let me give you some background.

 Raita, the forever loved Indian side dish hardly needs any introductions.
-I however did a quick search to see how Sir Google describes it and one of the top few definitions was courtesy the Cambridge English Dictionary, which describes it as below:
+I however did a quick search to see how Sir Google describes it.
+One of the top few definitions was courtesy of the Cambridge English Dictionary, which describes it as below:

 - Eating chapatis and no time to make a full-fledged curry?
 Raita to the rescue!

 - Parathas– stuffed or plain again taste divine with a raita

 - Kulchas again pair very well with raita

 - A veg or meat pulaao is perfect with raita too!